useblocks/sphinx-bazel/docs/source/autobazel.rst

 Autobazel
 =========

-Autobazel-directives allow the automatically documentation of Bazel workspaces, packages and targets.
+Autobazel-directives allow the automatic documentation of Bazel workspaces, packages and targets.

-The showed examples document always the same example workspace, which structure and content is explained at the end of this page: :ref:`project_example`.
+All showed examples are based on the same Bazel example workspace, which structure and content is explained at the end of this page: :ref:`project_example`.

 .. contents::